Nikon 105mm f/2.8 VR G

 This AF-S VR 105mm macro is popular: Nikon's made about 120,000 of them so far as of 2008.

-All these prices are at full NYC discount; local retail is probably higher if you can find a store that carries it.
+All these prices are at full NYC discount; local retail is an OK place to look, but never a good place to buy.

 Nikon 105mm VR, 2008 sample. enlarge.